ericvergnaud/bild/README.md

 bild
 ====

-A simple build utility written in Python, though I'll use to build java projects.ok
+A simple build utility written in Python, though I'll use to build java projects